Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/Run_first_time_ux/additional_switching_procedure_info.md

 A simplified version of the previous procedure for switching the accounting file with the same backup properties is described below.
-This switching procedure, *switchacnt.cmd*, is located in the *&lt;installdir>/runtime/conf/* directory and is used in the *cft- tcp.conf* sample configuration provided.
+This switching procedure, *switchacnt.cmd*, is located in the *&lt;installdir>/runtime/conf/* directory and is used in the *cft-tcp.conf* sample configuration provided.

 #### Example: switching accounting files